Nevenall/ghosting-the-edge/manuscript.md

 Barrier 2, Investigate 2, Know 2, Hardening 1, Notice 1, Move 1 {Net only}, Fight 0 {Net only}, Stealth 0 {Net only}

-**Autonomous** – This interface has an independent persona named Pearl, by default, who acts as your personal assistant in the Net.
+**Autonomous**—This interface has an independent persona named Pearl, by default, who acts as your personal assistant in the Net.
 It can perform research, send flowers, and even draft memos based upon your previous writing samples.
 Pearl can also manifest a distinct presence in the Net.

 ##### Boosted Reflexes